 Coordinating and collaborating for the Comprehensive Annual Financial Report

-Every calendar year, our office issues a mammoth piece of work called the Comprehensive Annual Financial Report (CAFR) – pronounced “kah-fer” by those deeper in the weeds of public finance, auditing and accounting.
+Every calendar year, our office issues a mammoth piece of work called the Comprehensive Annual Financial Report (CAFR).
 This nearly 300-page publication provides a detailed accounting of the City’s financial affairs and the actual results of the prior year’s financial activities.
 The results reported in it each year are the starting point for budget planning and a host of other policy choices facing the Mayor and Board of Supervisors.
-It also provides public and transparent information on a local government’s financial results – things like changes in the City’s economic growth, growth of revenues and spending, and how we prepare for economic challenges like recessions.
+It also provides public and transparent information on a local government’s financial results—things like changes in the City’s economic growth, growth of revenues and spending, and how we prepare for economic challenges like recessions.

 Putting together a CAFR takes a tremendous amount of work and coordination, so as part of our efforts to acknowledge great individual and team accomplishments throughout the Controller’s Office, I want to spotlight the fantastic work of Carmen LeFranc and her team in the Accounting Operations and Suppliers Division.